programmerrakibul/emergency-hotline/README.md

 - Then I need to get the element wherever I want to implement that element and store it into a variable.

-- element.append(), this function add an element into an element.
+- element.append() is a modern JavaScript method used to insert content—like other elements or text—into a parent DOM element.
 Lastly I have to append that created element into an element.

 ## 3. What is Event Bubbling and how does it work?